koboldpress/black-flag-docs/changelogs/game-masters-guide.md

 # Tales of the Valiant Game Masters Guide Change Log

-**Note**:  The current version of the module is released on v1.3.067 of the Black Flag System and v13.347.
+**Note**:  The current version of the module is released on v1.3.067 of the Black Flag System and FVTT v13.347.
 As development for this system and core software is ongoing, some issues/bugs may appear in the content.
 If you find any issues/bugs in this module, please report them to https://support.koboldpress.com/ with the following information.

 - Module name and version
 - The Black Flag system version you are using